naala89/apiopenstudio/README.md

 Input
 -----

-ApiOpenStudio can fetch data from other endpoints, like API's on a remote, another ApiOpenStudio resource or a file on a remote server.
+ApiOpenStudio can fetch data from other endpoints, like APIs on a remote, another ApiOpenStudio resource or a file on a remote server.
 These remote endpoints do not need to be completely open: a resource can be created to use whatever authentication you require on that endpoint.